wavemotion-dave/ColecoDS/README.md

 Sega SG-1000 Compatibility :
 -----------------------
-This emulator supports .sg files as ROM loads.
+This emulator supports .sg files as ROM loads up to 48K.
 Generally all SG-1000 games run with high compatibility (mostly thanks to the very simple architecture which is quite like the Colecovision).
+The 8K Dahjee RAM expansion and additional RAM above 1K supported.

 Sega SC-3000 Compatibility :
 -----------------------